joomengine/jcb-documentation/081-Easy-Validation-Rules-for-Fields-in-JCB.md

 ### Step 1: Open or Create a Field

 Open any field (e.g., the `name` field).
-You’ll see existing validation rules such as:
+You'll see existing validation rules such as:

 * `exists`
 * `unique`